epikoder/laravel-payment-gateway/README.md

 example will be available soon.

-To manage the providers use the `GatewayManager`
+To manage the providers use the `PaymentService`